 Y’all know how much I adore a nice pumpkin treat.
 Pumpkin is also a favourite flavour of both Kolchak and Felix, so I know any pumpkin dog treat recipe is going to be a knock out favourite.
 Today’s recipe does not disappoint.
 Upon being handed his first cookie, Koly tossed it around, threw it in the air and rolled on it, before trying to hide it in my left arm pit.
 This is a ritual saved for only his very favourite treats, like bully sticks, so from my sweet puggle boy, this is high praise indeed.

 Much like our banana carob marble bones, this recipe looks way fancier than it is.
-It’s actually really, really easy and these treats are so pretty that they make a great gift for dog loving friends.
-Just tie them together with a bit of bright Halloween coloured ribbon or toss them in a Halloween treat bag and they’re perfect to share.
+It’s really, really easy and these treats are so pretty that they make a great gift for f

 - 5 tbsp. + 1 tbsp. canned 100% pure pumpkin puree (not pumpkin pie mix)